 Your Contributions At Work:

-The Bonnaroo Works Fund Supports Regional & National Organizations With $225,000 In Grant Funding
+The Bonnaroo Works Fund Supports Organizations Comitted To Advancing Arts, Education, and Environmental Causes With $236,000 In Grant Funding

-The Bonnaroo Works Fund is a 501(c)3 nonprofit organization that supports organizations which advance arts, education and environmental sustainability, with a focus on local reinvestment and asset building in the communities where “we work, live and play.”
+The Bonnaroo Works Fund is a 501(c)3 nonprofit organization that supports organizations that advance the arts, education and environmental sustainability, with a focus on local reinvestment and asset building in the communities where “we work, live and play.”
 Since the inception of the festival, Bonnaroo and the BWF have awarded more than $7 million in funding to deserving organizations.
-(See the full list of 2017 recipients below.)
+(The full list of 2018 recipients is included below.)

 Bonnaroo Works Fund is administered by the Community Foundation of Middle Tennessee.
 Grants are selected based on a variety of criteria and approved by the board of directors.
 Previous recipients are welcome to reapply each year, but the BWF is always seeking new applicants with innovative approaches to supporting the core missions of the BWF.
-The next grant cycle will begin in the first quarter of 2018.
+The next grant cycle will run from June to August of 2019.